 One must understand that the myths have been told and retold, written and rewritten and translated from language to language for 12,000 years.
-As a society we can relish the differences in the telling of our story and enjoy humanity’s brilliant and artful imagination throughout the ages.
+As a society, we can relish the differences in the telling of our story.
+Enjoy humanity’s brilliant and artful imagination throughout the ages.

 Mythology, Folklore, and Religion

 Religion also encompasses ancestral or cultural traditions, writings, history, and mythology, as well as personal faith and mystic experience.
-The term “religion” refers to both the personal practices related to communal faith and to group rituals and communication stemming from shared conviction.
+The term “religion” refers to both the personal practices and communal faith and group rituals.